akwasiasamoah/react-odyssey/README.md

 - handling errors
 - Why we need a cleanup function
 - Aborting fetch requests when the component using the useEffect is done using it

+## Chapter 9
+Chapter 9 was a mini project that details a magic memory game